-Finally, a review of housing needs indicators was conducted to understand levels of adequacy, suitability, and affordability in the community.
 Of all Electoral Area E households in 2016, 16% lived in inadequate dwelling units, 5% lived in unsuitable conditions, and 10% spent more than 30% or more of their income on shelter costs indicating issues with affordability.
 Of senior households, 16% of households experiencing housing need had issues with adequacy of their unit, 16% had affordability issues, and 5% had suitability issues.
-Additionally, a much higher proportion of renters than owners experienced core housing need (23.5% vs. 5.4%).
+Additionally, a much higher proportion of renters than owners experienced Core Housing Need (23.5% vs. 5.4%) and Extreme Core Housing Need (5.9% vs. 1.8%).